 ATLAS Rigging & Transfer is your single source solution provider for all your baggage handling systems and equipment service needs.

-We safely install baggage handling systems, TSA equipment, and passenger boarding bridges.
+We safely install state-of-the-art baggage handling systems and TSA equipment.
 We also install maintenance access platforms and OSHA equipment guarding.

 Take advantage of our complete solution that includes dismantling, removal, crating, transporting, unloading, installing, and ongoing maintenance.